 To many people’s surprise, the historian David McCullough in his book 1776, described how when George Washington never led an army into battle when he took control of the Continental Army in 1775.
 Not only that, but the first president made terrible decisions that led to thousands of soldiers being slain during 1776.
-However, overtime, Washington learned from his mistakes and became an effective military leader through the end of the American Revolutionary War in 1781.
+However, over time, Washington learned from his mistakes and became an effective military leader through the end of the American Revolutionary War in 1781.

-Who would have known that the person on the one dollar bill could have made so many mistakes.
+Who would have known that the person on the one-dollar bill could have made so many mistakes?
 Shouldn’t have the Continental Army done a little more homework before picking Washington?
 Was it worth the cost of thousands of soldiers for one person to become fluent in the language of war?

-Leadership is one of those strange subjects that its not fully understood unless you are in a leadership position.
-I am well aware that MBA leadership programs that cost ten of thousands of dollars are shaking their heads right now.
+Leadership is one of those strange subjects that it’s not fully understood unless you are in a leadership position.
+I am well aware that MBA leadership programs that cost tens of thousands of dollars are shaking their heads right now.
 Unfortunately, leadership falls into the bucket of ‘you have to do it in order to understand’.
 The same bucket has things like driving a car or even having a first kiss.
-Yet, people tend to try and bypass this process thinking they can learn by reading a few books and declare that they are a great leader, professional driver or a romantic lover.
+Yet, people tend to try and bypass this process thinking they can learn by reading a few books and declare that they are a great leader, a professional driver or a romantic lover.

 The challenge arises that new leaders still need to motivate people.
 So how do they start?
 This calls on the infamous ‘fake it until you make it’ motto.

 In Hard Facts, Dangerous Half-Truths & Total Nonsense, the Stanford professors Pfeffer and Sutton, point out in their book this predicament and offer a solution called the ‘Leadership Control Cycle’.